Use case · Tutor agent

 One agent_id per student, search at lesson start

-Every lesson, your tutoring flow makes one save_note call with what was learned about the student: where they got stuck, what worked, what visibly clicked.
+Every lesson, your tutoring flow makes one add call with what was learned about the student: where they got stuck, what worked, what visibly clicked.
 The agent_id is the student's identifier, scoped per school or per cohort.

 At the start of the next lesson, before the welcome screen, the tutor reads the profile and prepares the right pedagogic strategy.
 Visual learner?
 Switch to diagrams.
 Negative numbers triggered the last block?
 Open with a concrete example.
 The student feels seen because they are.